yogsototh/yblog/multi/blog/Haskell-Tutorials--a-tutorial.md

 you end up on [clojuredocs](http://clojuredocs.org) for wich there are many contributions.

 Currently stackage is closer to these feature than hackage.
-Because on stack you have access to the README and also some comments by package.
+Because on stackage you have access to the README and also some comments by package.

 I believe it would be more efficient to have at least a page by module and why not a page by *symbol* (data, functions, typeclasses...).